openebs/mayastor-docs/quickstart/deploy-mayastor.md

 {% endtab %}
 {% endtabs %}

 Verify that the deployment of the NATS application to the cluster was successful.
-Within the mayastor namespace ensure that there are 3 replicas with the name "nats-x", and with a reported status of Running.
+Within the mayastor namespace ensure that there are 3 replicas with the name "nats-x", and with a reported status of "Running".

 {% tabs %}
 {% tab title="Command" %}